 If you attend the celebration, Marie Laveau’s spirit just might materialize and she just might grant you a wish.

-If you would like to learn more about Haunted New Orleans and Marie Laveau, please consider taking one of our Killers and Thrillers Tours.
+If you would like to learn more about Haunted New Orleans and Marie Laveau, please consider taking one of our Ghost Tours.

 And if you'd like to adventure on your own, here are some of the places you might encounter the spirit of Marie Laveau: